Do you have a little one at home who’s working on shape identification? If so, this rocket made with shapes craft is perfect!

 My First Book of Planets is perfect for children who want to learn more about space.

-• Space Do A Dot Printables – These worksheets are not only fun for kids to do, but they’ll help with fine motor skills, number identification, and counting!
+These space do a dot printables are not only fun for kids to do, but they’ll help with fine motor skills, number identification, and counting!
+Kids can blast off into space as they dot their way through the planets, rocket ships, and more.

 Share With Us